8bitbuddhist/PixelMaestro-Studio/README.md

 ## Donate

-If you find this project useful, cool, or just plain interesting, consider [making a donation](https://www.patreon.com/bePatron?c=1348704).
+If you like this project, please consider [making a donation](https://www.patreon.com/bePatron?c=1348704).